dlintw/godo/README.md

 Shell script which allows running Go "scripts" like "godo script.go" in the style of "ruby script.rb" or "python script.py".

+Also, it no longer has any dependency on `make`.
+But it now depends on `bash`, which I'm fine with.

 ### Installation

 Place the file anywhere in your $PATH and you're good to go.